wanton-idol/CLI-Address-Book/README.md

 ## 🐼: Background working of application

 1. Created indexing on first_name, last_name and phone_number colummns in PostgreSQL which increases the speed of searching in the data.
 Also, For more advancement we can implement elasticsearch along with PostgreSQL for searching.
-2. Built the application by following design patterns.

 ## Image
 ### Main